 Erasmus Charter (ECHE) of the HNU

-Each higher education institution participating in the Erasmus+ Programme must have a valid Erasmus Charter for Higher Education (ECHE) is awarded by the European Commission and proves that an university fulfils all the requirements for a successful participation in the Erasmus+ programme.
+Each higher education institution participating in the Erasmus+ Programme must have a valid Erasmus Charter for Higher Education (ECHE).
+The ECHE is awarded by the European Commission and proves that an university fulfils all the requirements for successful participation in the Erasmus+ Programme..

 Erasmus Policy Statement (EPS) of the HNU

 The Erasmus Policy Statement reflects the internationalisation strategy of the HNU within the framework of the Erasmus+ programme and is an important part of a successful application for the ECHE.

 This project was funded with support from the European Commission.
 This publication reflects the views of the author only, the European Commission cannot be held responsible for any use which may be made of the information contained therein.